Anime: Futari wa Pretty Cure

 - For that matter, the Marble Screw was already pretty much useless against Ilkubo several episodes before the Bracelets were introduced, forcing Pretty Cure to rely on luck and tactics to survive against him.

 - Then when MaX Heart comes along, they use an upgraded version of Marble Screw, but that too is eventually outclassed by Extreme Luminario . . . and then Marble Screw is upgraded again.

 - Spotlight-Stealing Squad: Nagisa.
-She's tolerable in the first season, but in MaX Heart, she gets more episodes than Hikari and Honoka combined and then some.
-The first Non-Serial Movie is nothing but Nagisa doing cool things while Honoka and Hikari are barely more than Living Props.
+In the first season her screentime is roughly equal to that of Honoka's, but in MaX Heart, she gets more episodes than Hikari and Honoka combined.
+The first Non-Serial Movie has Nagisa doing cool things while Honoka and Hikari are barely more than Living Props.
 Averted in the second movie, however.
-Worse, Saki and Hibiki are both expies of her and both do this too.
-But the good thing is, at least they're not creator's pets like Mana.
+Saki and Hibiki are both expies of her and both do this too.

 - Stock Footage: There's the usual stock footage (transformation, attacks), and some surprise ones, like Nagisa's lacrosse goal.